spryker/spryker-docs/docs/scos/user/features/202204.0/spryker-core-back-office-feature-overview/spryker-core-back-office-feature-overview.md

 ---

 A Spryker-based shop ships with a comprehensive, intuitive administration area and consists of numerous features that give you a strong hold over the customization of your store.
-Here you can tailor features to your specific needs, manage orders, products, customers, modify look & feel of your store by—for example, designing the eye-catching marketing campaigns and promotions, and much more.
+Here you can tailor features to your specific needs, manage orders, products, and customers, and modify the look and feel of your store by—for example, designing eye-catching marketing campaigns and promotions, and much more.

 The Spryker Back Office provides you with a variety of sections that are logically connected to each other.